5G events: New opportunities for personalized experiences

-Analysts predict that 5G networks will be in use by 2020, set to connect over one billion users by 2025.
-5G network technology has been the subject of great excitement and debate within tech spheres and has been one of the major highlights at this year’s CES 2018 event.
-But as connectivity grows closer, the event industry needs to focus on how new use cases will change the way they connect with attendees.
+The year for 5G networks to officially launch is finally here.
+Mobile carriers across the United States have already launched 5G in select cities and the number of 5G connections globally is expected to grow to 1.2 billion by 2025.
+5G network technology has been the subject of great excitement and debate within tech spheres in recent years.
+But as connectivity becomes a reality, the event industry needs to focus on how new use cases will change the way event organizers connect with attendees.

-Representing more than just a new generation of connectivity, 5G will issue in a new era in which our relationship with technology will be increasingly fluid and customized.
-With 4G came a more connected society with the Internet of Things (IoT), but 5G will introduce a fully mobile society.
-Improved connectivity provides a wide variety of opportunities for event professionals to offer attendees with a wholly immersive event experience.
+Representing more than just a new generation of connectivity, 5G is issuing in a new era in which our relationship with technology will be increasingly fluid and customized.
+5G will create a fully mobile society.
+Improved connectivity provides a new variety of opportunities for event marketers to offer attendees an immersive, personalized event experience.

 One of the core features of 5G is speed, with some suggesting speeds up to 1,000 times faster than 4G LTE.
-Higher bandwidth means that mobile networks will be able to deliver live virtual reality streams from events, while enabling detailed digital information to be superimposed on live images of the physical world captured on a smartphone or head-mounted display (augmented reality).
+Higher bandwidth means that mobile networks will be able to deliver live virtual reality streams from events, while enabling detailed augmented reality experiences.
 In addition to human-centric applications like AR and VR, more reliable machine-to-machine connections will make our lives safer and smarter.

 Lower latency means that 5G can introduce lower battery consumption and support more devices, enhancing our use of the IoT.
-For event planners, the opportunity to capitalize on wearables and beacons has higher potential than ever before.
+For event managers, the opportunity to capitalize on wearables has higher potential than ever before.

 Expect more from wearables & apps